Lake Bled Blog

 GPS: N46°21’41” E14°4’50”

 This Site is listed in the ACSI Discount Camping Book available here.
-This book is definitely worth getting for its discount card that you can use for out of season camping.
+This book is worth getting for its discount card that you can use for out-of-season camping.

-This campsite is 3 km from the centre of Bled and only separated from the lake at Bled by the road that is not very busy.
-Great walking in the area.
+This campsite is 3 km from the centre of Bled and is only separated from Lake Bled by the road that is not very busy—great walking in the area.

 Lake Bled Photo Gallery